Pavan Varma quits TMC | Politics

 - India

-Former Rajya Sabha MP Pavan K Varma on Friday resigned from the Trinamool Congress, nearly nine months after joining the Mamata Banerjee-led party.
+Former Rajya Sabha MP Pavan K Varma quit Trinamool Congress on Friday less than a year after joining the party.
+He sent his resignation to West Bengal Chief Minister Mamata Banerjee on Friday.

-Varma, a former JD(U) MP, had joined TMC in November last year.

-''Dear @MamataOfficial Ji, Please accept my resignation from the @AITCofficial.
+"Dear Mamata Banerjee ji, please accept my resignation from the All India Trinamool Congress (AITC).
 I want to thank you for the warm welcome accorded to me, and for your affection and courtesies.
 I look forward to remaining in touch.
-Wishing you all the best, and with warm regards, Pavan K. Varma,'' he tweeted.

-Varma was appointed TMC national vice-president in December 2021.
-However, after the formation of the new office bearers’ committee in February this year, he was not given any formal post in the party.

-According to TMC sources, he had been maintaining a distance from the party leadership since the last few months.
+Wishing you all the best," said Varma said in a Twitter post.
+Varma, who was a Rajya Sabha MP from Janata Dal (United) joined TMC in November 2021.
+He had also been the national general secretary of Janata Dal (United).
+Prior to joining politics, Varma served as an Indian Foreign Service Officer.

+Verma's resignation sparked speculation that he might rejoin his former party JD(U).
+The development comes two days after Nitish Kumar-led JD(U) broke ties with the Bharatiya Janata Party (BJP) and joined hands with Rashtriya Janata Dal (RJD) to form the Mahagathbandhan government in Bihar.
+Nitish Kumar was sworn chief minister for a record eighth time on Wednesday after he resigned from the post a day earlier and quit the BJP-led National Democratic Alliance (NDA).
+RJD leader Tejashwi Yadav took oath as deputy chief minister.

+The Nitish Kumar-led Mahagathbandhan government in Bihar will go for a floor test on August 24 to prove its majority in the state assembly.
+The decision to hold the floor test on August 24 and make a suitable recommendation for convening the state assembly was taken at a cabinet meeting attended by Kumar and Yadav on Wednesday.
+Sources said that expansion of the cabinet is likely to take place on August 16 and RJD will have more ministers than the Janata Dal-United.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)